benvrhyn/PowerBI_Fuel_Optimisation_DMAIC_Project/README.md

 ![Dashboard Overview](images/2.Saving_Summary.png)

 **Highlights:**
-- Demonstrates the **interactive filter panel**, which allows users to dynamically adjust views by depot type, driver, or vehicle.
+- Demonstrates the **interactive filter panel**, which allows users to dynamically adjust views.
 - The panel utilizes **buttons combined with bookmarks**, providing a seamless and intuitive filtering experience without requiring users to open the default Power BI filter pane.
 - This feature enhances **dashboard interactivity** and supports **guided analysis** for operations managers.